How to Make Gourmet Homemade Mustard – Easy Recipe

 I’ve been making this for years now and LOVE it.
 I also add fresh cranberries to one variety around Thanksgiving!
 Delish!!
 People love getting it for gifts!

-This homemade mustard will taste strong when you first make it, but it mellows as it sits.
+This homemade mustard will taste strong when you first make it, but will mellow as the mustard ages.
 Still, it’s quite bold.
 We had it with roasted potatoes the other night and it was delicious.
 This is so easy.
-I don’t see any reason to ever buy spicy mustard again – in glass or plastic.
+I don’t see any reason to ever buy from the grocery store again – in glass or plastic.

 Storage